Questions Every New Vegan Asks

-From your food, obvi. 😉 But really, you can easily fulfill your protein needs with plant foods.
+From your food, obvi.
+But really, you can easily meet your protein needs with plant foods.
 Lentils, beans, tofu, and peanut butter are all great sources.
-Check out our nutrition infographic for the full details.
+Check out our nutrition guide for more details.

-You can get your iron from plant foods, too!
+You can get iron from plant foods, too.
 Soybeans, chickpeas, and leafy greens like Swiss chard will do the trick.
-Vitamins and supplements are another easy way to ensure that you’re getting enough nutrients.
+Vitamins and other supplements are another easy way to ensure that you’re getting enough nutrients.

 Is eating vegan healthy?

-How do I tell my parents?
-I don’t know how they’ll take it …
+How do I tell my parents I want to eat vegan?
+I don’t know how they’ll take it.

-This was my main challenge, since my mom wasn’t too psyched about it.
-Be calm when telling your folks, and share all the benefits of going vegan with them.
-It also helps to reassure them that your health is a priority and that you’ll make sure not to neglect it.
-You may also have to take on the responsibility of helping with meals, so check out PETA’s vegan shopping guide.
-Still having a tough time talking to them?
-Sign up for our vegan mentor program and we’ll help ya out!
+Be calm when telling your folks, and let them know about all the benefits of going vegan.
+It may also help to reassure them that your health is a priority and that you’ll be sure not to neglect it.
+If you’re not already helping with meals, check out PETA’s vegan shopping guide.
+Still having a tough time talking to your parents?
+E-mail us at [email protected] and we’ll give you some advice!

 What am I going to eat during family get-togethers?!

-It’s best to let your relatives know ahead of time that you’re vegan.
+It’s best to let your relatives know ahead of time that you’re eating vegan.
 You can offer to prepare a dish to share or ask to help in the kitchen so that you’ll have a main course to enjoy.
-For example, rather than leaving my relatives to think that I don’t want to eat their homemade Korean dumplings, I offer to make vegan ones with them.
-It’s a nice bonding experience, and I don’t starve. 🙂 BTW, our Thanksgiving Survival Guide is perfect for the holidays.
+For example, rather than leaving your relatives to think that you don’t like their homemade mashed potatoes, stuffing, and pies, you might offer to make vegan ones with them on Thanksgiving.
+It will likely be a nice bonding experience.
+BTW, PETA’s ThanksVegan guide is perfect for the holidays.

-Do I have to get rid of all the wool, leather, and other animal-derived items that I already have?
+Do I have to get rid of the wool, leather, and other animal-derived items I already have?